TrojanGYM: A Detector-in-the-Loop LLM for Adaptive RTL Hardware Trojan Insertion: Threat Model

 \section{Threat Model}

-The threat model reflects realistic adversarial conditions in a global hardware design and manufacturing supply chain.
-RTL designs pass through multiple third-party entities before fabrication, including IP vendors, contractors, and tool providers, any of which may be untrusted.
-We assume an attacker who appears after the original RTL designer in the supply chain and has read–write access to the Verilog source, but does not control downstream fabrication, testing, or deployment.
-This attacker is constrained to operate purely at the RTL, which aligns with practical threat assumptions in literature.

-The attacker leverages LLMs to analyze RTL semantics and to generate and insert HTs tailored to a specific design.
-By exploiting the code understanding and synthesis capabilities of LLMs, the attacker can construct HT logic that integrates with the existing design, without relying on fixed templates or handcrafted patterns.
-The generated HTs may pursue a range of malicious objectives, including denial of service, information leakage, or functional manipulation, while remaining dormant under normal operation and activating only under rare or chosen trigger conditions.
-This way LLMs enable scaling of HT generation across diverse designs and lowers the expertise and effort required for RTL HT insertion.

-Our threat model is inspired by GHOST, which considers LLM-assisted HT generation at the RTL.
-While GHOST evaluates HT stealthiness against a static, pre-trained HW2VEC detector, we adopt a more realistic and capable defensive setting where the defender retrains a HW2VEC-style graph neural network on a continuously evolving dataset that combines benchmarks such as TrustHub with newly generated LLM-based HTs.
-This detector is embedded into HT generation pipeline, allowing designs flagged as infected to be iteratively refined.
-As a result, the attacker and defender engage in dynamic co-evolution, reflecting reality in which detectors adapt to attacks and vice versa.
+We assume an attacker who gains read–write access to Verilog source files at some point in a globally distributed RTL design supply chain — for example, as an IP vendor, contractor, or tool provider — but does not control downstream fabrication, testing, or deployment.
+The attacker leverages LLMs to analyze RTL semantics and generate HTs tailored to a specific design, constructing malicious logic that integrates with the existing circuitry without relying on fixed templates or handcrafted patterns.
+Generated HTs pursue a range of objectives — denial of service, information leakage, or functional manipulation — while remaining dormant under normal operation and activating only under rare trigger conditions.
+Unlike GHOST~\cite{faruque2025unleashing}, which evaluates stealthiness against a static, pre-trained HW2VEC detector, we adopt a more realistic defensive setting in which the defender retrains a GNN on a continuously evolving dataset combining TrustHub benchmarks with newly generated LLM-based HTs, embedding this detector directly into the generation pipeline so that attacker and defender co-evolve dynamically.

-By coupling LLM-based HT synthesis with an adaptive detection model, our framework captures the evolving nature of offensive and defensive capabilities in RTL security.
-The approach operates at the digital RTL and relies on LLMs to reason about code semantics and synthesize HTs under high-level functional constraints, rather than inserting pre-defined structures.
-This threat model enables a realistic assessment of the stealth of LLM-generated HTs and exposes the limitations of static detection approaches, while providing a principled foundation for studying HT generation and detection in modern, LLM-augmented hardware design flows.